Skip to main content

 Audience exclusion

-When a session is blocked at device level, Hitprobe can add the visitor to a Google Ads audience.
-This audience can then be excluded from your account so those visitors will not see any ads in the future.
+When a session is blocked at device level, Hitprobe will add the visitor to a Google data segment (audience).
+This segment can then be excluded from each of your campaigns so those visitors will not see any ads in the future.

 Performance Max